-60 kv transmission lines are proposed through the Pleasant Grove Creek open space area (east of Westbrook Boulevard) and along the east side of Westbrook Boulevard.
-In addition, a substation is proposed at Westbrook Boulevard and Benchmark Drive, on the north end of the plan area.
+Transmission lines are high voltage power lines.
+The voltage associated with the 230-kV line allows electric power to be carried efficiently over long distances from electrical generation facilities to substations in urban areas.
 Roseville Electric uses lower-voltage distribution lines to bring power from substations to businesses and homes.
 The distribution lines operate at voltages below 50-kV.
 Electrical substations serve many functions in controlling and transferring power on an electrical system.

 Power lines, electrical wiring and appliances all produce electric and magnetic fields.
 Development of the project area would increase the number of people who would be exposed to potential risks associated with EMF.
-Roseville Electric measures electric and magnetic fields along transmission lines, substations, and other electrical equipment to ensure that exposure to adjacent land uses is minimal.
+Residential uses are proposed adjacent to the WAPA corridor throughout the plan area.
+Public uses within the transmission corridors will be limited to parking and low-density recreational activities such as undeveloped nature areas and trails.
+Roseville Electric measures electric and magnetic fields along transmission lines, substations, and other electrical equipment.
 In addition, measurements can be made on customer's premises at their request.
-Residential uses will be setback a minimum of 50-feet from the 60kv transmission line.
 Implementation of the City's General Plan policies including appropriate setbacks from the corridor would ensure that impacts would be less than significant.